sgladkoff/goldpan-ru/README.md

+# Goldpan: Main Features

-# The primary operations available to Goldpan users.
+This document lists the primary operations available to Goldpan users.

 ## Creating, opening and editing multilingual translation memory (TMX) files with up to nine parallel language pairs